Functions in JavaScript

 Prototypal Inheritance

 JavaScript uses prototypal inheritance, where objects inherit properties from other objects.
 Every object in JavaScript has a prototype property, which points to another object.
-When a property is accessed on an object, JavaScript first checks if the property exists on the object itself.
+When you access a property on an object, JavaScript first checks if the property exists directly on that object.
 If not, it checks the object’s prototype.
-This process continues until the property is found or the prototype chain ends.
+The process continues until JavaScript finds the property or reaches the end of the prototype chain.

 Example: